-Reminding customers about multiple invoices?
-You can see Chaser’s full guide of all 8 most effective email templates for getting invoices paid, including how to handle multiple invoices, here.
+Need help with reminding customers about multiple invoices?
+Need help with reminding customers about multiple invoices?
+You can see Chaser’s full guide of all 8 of the most effective email templates for getting invoices paid, including how to handle numerous invoices when you download the guide on best-practices here.

 A clear and concise subject line works wonders.
-With most inboxes limiting the subject line to just a few words, it’s imperative that say as much as you can with as little text as possible.
-Couple this with the consideration of how many emails your recipient receives per day, you’re fighting a battle to get your email noticed and actioned.
+With most inboxes limiting the subject line to just a few words, it’s imperative to say as much as you can with as little text as possible.
+Couple this with the considerations of how many emails your recipient receives per day.
+You’re fighting a battle to get your email noticed and actioned.

-Our testing has found the combination of your business name and the invoice reference number to hit the sweet spot.
-It lets the recipient know precisely who (in this case, your business’ name) and what this email refers to.
+Our testing has found the combination of your business name, and the invoice reference number is required to hit the sweet spot.
+It lets the recipient know precisely who’s communicating (in this case, your business’ name) and what this email refers to.

 The rest of the email is clear and concise, much like the subject line.
 Framing the inquiry as casual (here, “just wanted to drop you a quick note”) goes a long way to dial down the formality and diffuse any potential to be interpreted as harassing them about payment.
 Remember to cover off:

-Finally, just as the email was topped with well wishes, it’s equally nice to tail it with a polite inquiry about the progress of the invoice’s processing (here, “I would be really grateful”).
-Articulating your inquiry as such works wonders in building a friendly rapport with your customer and helping future invoices get paid quickly and easily.
+Finally, just as the email was topped with well wishes, it’s equally appropriate to tail it with a polite inquiry about the progress of the invoice’s processing (here, “I would be really grateful”).
+Articulating your inquiry, as such, works wonders in building a friendly rapport with your customer and helping future invoices get paid quickly and easily.

 Before you send this, don’t forget to attach a copy of the invoice.
-If they already have it readily on hand, no harm done, but it prevents getting held up by claims of “oh, I never received that invoice…”, should they arise.
+If they already have it readily on hand, no harm done, but this method prevents things from getting held up by claims of “oh, I never received that invoice…”, should they arise.
 Of course, if you’re emailing them about multiple invoices, attach a customer statement as well.